adrianpaulo/College-Expense-List/README.md

+# College Expense List
-# An application that allows college users to track their daily and weekly expenses such as textbooks with ease.
-Implemented with JavaScript, HTML, and CSS.
+Written in JavaScript, HTML, and CSS.
+An app user is able to track their daily and weekly expenses with ease.